Vegan Lancashire hotpot is adapted from the classic Lancashire hotpot that is one of Britain's favourite meals.

 Filling:

-- 160 grams meat-free pieces Especially vegan Quorn pieces or any fresh or frozen meat-free pieces.
-Or replace with extra mushrooms which is what I often do.
+- 160 grams meat-free pieces [Such as vegan Quorn pieces or any fresh or frozen meat-free pieces.]

 - 1 teaspoon dried sage

-- 450 millilitre vegan stock Plus extra if needed.
-Use a vegan beef, chicken or mushroom flavour if available, if using stock powder/cube/paste use the reserved potato cooking liquid to prepare the stock.
+- 450 millilitre vegetable stock [Plus extra if needed.
+Use a vegan beef, chicken or mushroom flavour if available, if using stock powder/cube/paste use the reserved potato cooking liquid to prepare the stock.]

-- 3 tablespoon vegan gravy powder alternatively use 3 tablespoons of gluten-free plain flour/ all purpose flour/ plain flour/ wholemeal plain flour
+- 3 tablespoons vegan gravy powder [Alternatively use 3 tablespoons of gluten-free plain flour/ all purpose flour/ plain flour/ wholemeal plain flour]

 Instructions

-- Drain the potato slices and reserve the cooking liquid.
-Leave to cool in the colander away from the stove.
+- Drain the potato slices in a colander, reserving the cooking liquid.
+Leave the potatoes to steam cool in the colander.

 Prepare the filling:

-- Mix through the gravy powder or flour.
+- Next, stir through the gravy powder or flour.3 tablespoons vegan gravy powder

-- Add 450ml (2 cups) of vegetable stock a little at a time, and mix well each time to avoid lumps.
+- Pour in 450ml (1 ¾ cups) of vegetable stock a little at a time, mixing well each time to avoid lumps.
+Add the soy sauce.450 millilitre vegetable stock, 1 tablespoon soy sauce

 - Bring to the boil, lower the heat and simmer for 10 minutes until the gravy is thickened.